niclash/pony-pi/README.md

 Pony applications for Raspberry Pi.

 ## Compile Pony Language compiler
+First check out the source code from GitHub, into a new directory for this.
 ```bash
 # Clone the Pony compiler
 git clone https://github.com/ponylang/ponyc ponyc-arm